 Now, when we are clear on the type of honey to use, let’s dive into my favorite honey-based face masks.

 This honey-based DIY cleansing mask recipe helped me to get rid of acne in my teen ages.
-The recipe was designed by one of the cosmetologists that I visited while trying to clean up my skin (unfortunately, I can’t remember her name now) and proved to deliver almost immediate results.
-Until this day, I use this recipe when my skin breaks out.
+The formula was designed by one of the cosmetologists that I visited while trying to clean up my skin (unfortunately, I can’t remember her name now) and proved to deliver almost immediate results.
+To this day, I use this recipe when my skin breaks out.

 As you might know, raw honey features anti-inflammatory and antibacterial qualities that help with inflamed pimples.
 Combined with a few drops of tea tree oil, the cleanser feels refreshing and helps with swelling and redness that come from acne.

 The best part about this DIY recipe is that you can use it both as a mask and a face cleanser.
-Another important thing is that the recipe is very affordable, even when you use all organic ingredients.
-The recipe takes just a few seconds to put together but in my experience, it’s as effective as high-end acne cleansers.
+Another important thing is that the formula is very affordable, even when you use all organic ingredients.
+The recipe takes just a few seconds to put together, but in my experience, it’s as effective as high-end acne cleansers.

-1. In a small cup, mix together one egg yolk with a teaspoon of honey.
-Take a small amount of this batter and put in on your palm.
+In a small cup, mix one egg yolk with a teaspoon of honey.
+Take a small amount of this batter and put it in on your palm.

-2. Add two drops of tea tree oil on top and mix together.
+Add two drops of tea tree oil on top and mix.

-3. Spritz a bit of shaving cream on top of it and mix all ingredients together.
+Spritz a bit of shaving cream on top of it and mix all ingredients.

 Honey Sour Cream Mask

 As you might know, I’m the biggest face mask lover.
-Not only I’m doing the 365 Masks Challenge where I test one new mask a day for a year, but I also constantly research DIY mask options.
-And to be honest, the easiest DIY mask recipes are often the most effective ones.
-I’ve been applying leftovers of sour cream mixed with raw honey on my skin ever since my grandma introduced me to this DIY recipe years ago.
-And until this day I can’t find any recipe that works as quickly and as effectively as this one.
+Not only I’m doing the 365 Masks Challenge where I test one new mask a day for a year, but I also always research DIY mask options.

-3. If skin hydration is a concern, add oats and mix thoroughly.
+If skin hydration is a concern, add oats, and mix thoroughly.

-5. Remove with lukewarm water and continue with a regular skincare regimen.
+Remove with lukewarm water and continue with a regular skin care regimen.